Technology Stack for Web Application Development

 To develop a web application, you need to select the server, database, programming language, framework, and frontend tools that you’re going to use.
 These web development technologies build on top of each other and are, in fact, collectively called a stack.

-How NOT to Choose a Web Technology Stack
+How NOT to Choose a Web Technology Development Stack

 Now that you have a general understanding of what a web technology stack is, we’d like to draw your attention to the common practices that entrepreneurs and startuppers follow when choosing the technologies for their projects.